-The sandy color and the way the sand absorbs light make it hard to discern where the tops of dune are, which add an additional element of surprise and excitement.
+The way the sand absorbs light make it hard to discern where the tops of dune are.
+This adds an additional element of surprise and excitement.

-After some excitement in the heart of the dunes, we rolled out to the beach where we could take a breath and enjoy the view.
+After some excitement in the heart of the dunes, we rolled to the ocean where we could take a breath and enjoy the view.

 Kyle found a crab hanging out on the beach and brought it over to show everyone on the buggy.

-Back in the dunes we cruised by some lakes, but luckily Kyle didn’t crash through any of them to get us wet.
+Back in the dunes we cruised by some lakes.
+Luckily Kyle didn’t crash through any of them to get us wet.